Helping Rotary make history - contact your local Rotary club to get involved

-When Rotary International first pledged to free the world's children of this crippling and life threatening virus in 1985 there were more than 125 countries where polio was endemic and almost 1,000 children a day were infected with it.
+When Rotary promised to free the world's children of this disabling and life threatening poliovirus back in 1985 there were more than 125 countries where polio was endemic and almost 1,000 children a day were infected with it.

-This initiative of selling End Polio Now products was started by Rotarian Jannine Birtwistle from the Rotary Club of Guernsey in Rotary District 1110 (Hampshire, parts of Dorset and Wiltshire, Isle of Wight and Channel Islands).
-Jannine was District 1110 Polio Officer and was wanting to have a variety of products available for Clubs to use to help them promote the campaign, raise the profile of Rotary and assist with fund raising.
+This initiative of selling End Polio Now products was started back in 2009 by Rotarian Jannine Birtwistle from the Rotary Club of Guernsey in Rotary District 1110 (Hampshire, parts of Dorset and Wiltshire, Isle of Wight and Channel Islands).
+Jannine was District 1110 Polio Officer and wanted to make a variety of products available for Clubs to use to help them promote the End Polio Now campaign, raise the profile of Rotary and vitally to assist with fund raising.
 Very little was available so, with the support of her husband Paul, they had several products made to sell within her own District.

-News of these products soon spread across Rotary in Great Britain and Ireland and many Clubs placed orders from outside the District.
+News of these products quickly spread across Rotary in Great Britain and Ireland and many clubs placed orders from outside the District.
 Growing demand has resulted in being asked to make the products more widely and easily available and thus this global website was launched.
 That was back in 2009 and we are grateful for the help we have had throughout from Rotarian Nigel Barnfield from Bishop's Waltham Rotary and in more recent years from Carol Whiteley and Malcolm Hallewell from Burntwood & District Rotary.

 Particular thanks go to:

-Rich Wainwright, a humanitarian photo-journalist who visited India in 2009 to take part in a National Immunisation Day and to photographically record the event.
+A humanitarian photo-journalist who visited India in 2009 to take part in a National Immunisation Day and to photographically record the event.
 Rich has allowed us to use any or all of his work on this website.

 See more of Rich's work at www.richwainwright.com

-Charlie Worsley of business management & consultants limited for his stirling efforts in making sure our financial records are kept in order.
+of business management & consultants limited for his stirling efforts in making sure our financial records are kept in order.www.bmandc.com